Gravestone or memorial placement

 Cost

-For costs, see: Burial Rates.
-If you have questions about the fee, please contact the municipality.
+For the costs, see: Burial rates If you have any questions about the rate, please contact the municipality.

 Description

-At the grave of a deceased person, you may place a memorial, such as a headstone, plaque or grave garden.
-You do not need a permit for this, but the memorial must meet a number of conditions.
+At the grave of a deceased person you may place a memento, such as a gravestone, memorial plaque or grave garden.
+You do not need a permit for this, but the monument must meet a number of Requirements to fulfil.

 In Heerlen, you can also have a memorial plaque placed at the urn wall.